Frequently Asked Questions

 (sorry- get the feeling that we are asked this question all the time?? :)

 OCTP- The OCTP is where the Green Room started.
 If you are really solid in your acting skills and want to learn more about stylistic issues and technical skills that will increase your success in on camera auditions- then the OCTP is the place to look.
-If you arecoming from a college acting program or are very solidy theater trained and are looknig to make money in the on camera world, then the OCTP a good place to look.
+If you are coming from a college acting program or are very solidy theater trained and are looknig to make money in the on camera world, then the OCTP is the place to look.
 If you've been refered by word of mouth to The Green Room and the person refering didn't mention Steven Ivcich specifically, then this is probably the program they were talking about.

-GRPP- If you've been around acting for a while and are looking at growing your overall acting skills while still getting experience in front of the camera and have a serious commitment to developing as an artist, then the GRPP is the place to look.
-If you are newer to the acting world- or making a transition from modeling to acting, then the GRPP may still be the place to look, as it will build a foundation of acting skills that will prove to be invaluable.
+CORE- If you've been around acting for a while and are looking at growing your overall acting skills and internal process or struggling to tap into some deeper emotional spaces, then the CORE is the place to look.
+If you are newer to the acting world- or making a transition from modeling to acting, then CORE may still be the place to look, as it will build a foundation of acting skills that will prove to be invaluable.
 If someone recommended the Green Room to you and ranted and raved about Steven Ivcich - this is where you'll find him.

 THE TRANSITIONING MODEL: Many times models are encouraged by their agents to take on camera classes to tap into the potential of the many non-speaking commercial auditions that they are called in on.
 There are LOADS of non-speaking commercial roles out there, and the OCTP will show you ways to put you leaps and bounds above the competition through development of simple skill sets that are almost always overlooked by even seasoned actors.
 The OCTP will also expose you to a large amount of speaking roles- and you will find your way through a process that works for you to keep them real and engauging.
 If you find that you easily fall into the speaking roles, heed our instruction, and succeed with natural, engaging performances, this may be the only program you need.
-Very often though, once this type of actor gets into speaking roles, the lack of a personal acting process becomes apparent, and you may want to switch over to the GRPP to take things to the next level.
-We do a LOT of speaking roles in this program, and as the class progresses we don't have a ton of time to slow down and teach basic acting to the performers who are unsupported, disconnected, or struggling with story structure.
-But you may not know where you stand till you take the class!!
+Very often though, once this type of actor gets into speaking roles, the lack of a personal acting process becomes apparent, and you may want to switch over to CORE to take things to the next level.
+We do a LOT of speaking roles in both programs, but as the OCTP classes progresses we don't have a ton of time to slow down and teach basic acting to the performers who are unsupported, disconnected, or struggling with story structure.
+But you may not know where you stand till you take a class!!
 So often times the OCTP is a good place to start, assess your skills, and modify your game plan if needed.
 Main question for yourself: Do I want to take class to make more money in commercials, not really care too much if my future jobs are speaking roles or not, and not have any desires to pursue tv or film roles down the road??
 Then take the OCTP.
-If you know already that you aspire to be a true actor, but have no acting experience- take the GRPP.
-If you aspire to be a true actor but think maybe you are just a "natural", try the OCTP level 1- and then switch to the GRPP if need be.
-Or if you really want to cover all your bases in pursuit of a long term acting career, take the first level of OCTP AND start up the GRPP at the same time, pause with the OCTP after level one, finish out the GRPP, then pick back up in level 2 of the OCTP.
-That way you'll have a sense of where we'll be going stylistically in the OCTP while you grow your acting skills in the GRPP.
+If you know already that you aspire to be a true actor, but have no acting experience- take CORE.
+If you aspire to be a true actor but think maybe you are just a "natural", try the OCTP level 1- and then switch to the CORE if need be.
+Or if you really want to cover all your bases in pursuit of a long term acting career, take the first level of OCTP AND start up CORE at the same time, pause with the OCTP after level one, finish out the CORE levels, then pick back up in level 2 of the OCTP.
+That way you'll have a sense of where we'll be going stylistically in the OCTP while you grow your acting skills in CORE.